estafette/estafette.io/content/getting-started/github/_index.md

 * _Github App Name_ - Set to the hostname you're planning to host Estafette CI at.
 * _Homepage Url_ - The same hostname, but ensure it's prefixed by `https://`.
 * _Webhook URL_ - Has to be set to `https://<webhook host>/api/integrations/github/events`.
 This separate hostname is open to the world for receiving webhooks, while your regular host is preferably behind an identity-aware access solutino.
-* _Webhook secret_ - Ensure it's set following these [instructions](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
+* _Webhook secret_ - Create a secret following these [instructions](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
 Store it's value in a secure location like a password manager.
 You'll need it to configure Estafette.
 * _Where can this GitHub App be installed?_ - Only on this account

 ### Repository permissions